Tallahatta Springs, Alabama

 Tallahatta Springs, once called Lowder Springs, is an unincorporated community in Clarke County, Alabama, United States.

+History

+The community was once home to a cotton gin, saw mill, grist mill, and several general stores.
+The Scotch Lumber Company operated a lumber camp near Tallahatta Springs in the 1920s that including a physician and company store.

-It was once known for its mineral springs at the headwaters of Tallahatta Creek.
+It was once known for its sulfur springs at the headwaters of Tallahatta Creek.
 A health resort was established here in the middle of the 19th century.
 Language scholars believe Tallahatta to be an adaptation of two Choctaw language words: tali (rock) and hata (silver/white), literally "white rock."

 Geography

 Tallahatta Springs is located at at an elevation of 200 ft.